The Hollowed Saints that followed the General and his team of elite soldiers soared far ahead, gliding above the clouds.

 "Zombies," Ezra finished.
 "But worse."

-Pierce's tone was calm, cold.
+Pierce's tone didn't change.
+Calm.
+Cold.
 "Theo.
 Can you get us out without hurting anyone?"

 "I can try."
-His knuckles were white on the wheel.
-"But if they jump in front of us—"
+Theo's knuckles were white on the wheel.
+"But if they jump in front of us—?"

 Bastion surged forward again, scraping past the growing mob.
 A woman shrieked and threw herself into the side of the vehicle, her body bouncing off the armor with a sickening thud.
-Another climbed onto the hood, her nails scratching against the reinforced glass as she screamed in tongues.
+Another climbed onto the hood, nails screeching against reinforced glass as she screamed in tongues.

-Some were dragging their own injured behind them, faces blank.
-Some screamed but didn't blink.
+Some dragged their own injured behind them, faces blank.
+Some screamed without blinking.
 Some laughed as they bled.
-A child with a broken arm swung a brick like a club, missing entirely and collapsing—but still trying to crawl forward.
+A child with a broken arm swung a brick like a club, missed, collapsed—and still tried to crawl forward.

-She dropped back inside.
+Alina dropped back inside.
 Her voice was hollow.
+"They're gone."

-Pierce didn't pause.
+Pierce didn't hesitate.
 "Staff Sergeant Jonah Keene.
 Neutralize them."

 He climbed up, steady and practiced, taking Mira's place behind the mounted gun.
-His hands gripped the handles.
+His hands closed around the grips.
 The cold metal met his skin like judgment.

 Closer.